dpc-sdp/ripple/docs/content/design-system/5.components/media-fullscreen.md

 ## Theming

-Media Fullscreen adopts its theming from the pagination component.
+Media fullscreen adopts its theming from the pagination component.

 ::DocsThemeChooser
   ::DocsExample